January is Thyroid Awareness Month! Here's the low-down on this AMAZING, yet SO important butterfly shaped gland that sits below your Adam's apple!

 So, basically GOOD things do come in small packages!
 Can you believe all that your little thyroid can do and why it's SO important to make sure it's working correctly for optimal health?

-Now, what can happen if this little gland isn't working properly?
+What can happen if your thyroid isn't working properly?

 - Weight gain